openstack/ironic-specs/specs/liberty/ironic-generic-raid-interface.rst

 * Operator can change the RAID configuration manually whenever required after putting the node to MANAGEABLE state.
 But this has to be done for each node.

-* There needs to be only one API ``PUT /nodes/<uuid>/raid/configuration`` which can be used for both creating and deleting the configuration.
-For deletion, delete=True may be passed to the API.

 Data model impact
 -----------------

 The following fields in the Node object will be updated:

-* ``node.driver_internal_info.target_raid_configuration`` will store the
-  pending RAID configuration to be applied during zapping.
+* ``node.properties.target_raid_config`` will store the pending RAID configuration to be applied during zapping or cleaning.
+This will be a JSON dictionary.

-* ``node.driver_internal_info.current_raid_configuration`` will store the
-  last applied RAID configuration.
+* ``node.properties.raid_config`` will store the last applied RAID configuration.
 This will also contain the timestamp of when this configuration was applied.
+This will be a JSON dictionary.

 * ``node.properties.local_gb`` will be updated after applying RAID configuration to the size of the root volume.